All solutions here are suggested. Mr. Teng will hold no liability for any errors. Comments are entirely personal opinions.

 As the distribution of the tyre is unknown initially, we will need to take a sufficiently large sample size that is greater than 30 in order to approximate the sample mean life span to a normal distribution by central limit theorem.
 Thus a sample size of 15 will be inappropriate.

 The given product moment correlation coefficient suggests a strong positive linear correlation between the bivariate data.
-The scatter diagram also suggest that as increases, increases proportionately.
-Thus a linear model will be appropriate.
+The given scatter diagram also suggest that as increases, increases increasingly and at the start, was increasing slower.
+Thus a linear model will not provide a good model.

 Both models suggest that there is a strong positive linear correlation between the bivariate data.
 However, the product moment correlation coefficient for model in (b) is closer to 1 and suggests a stronger linear correlation as compared to that for model in (a).
-Realistically, as time passes, the mass should increase decreasingly and thus the logarithm model is more appropriate.
+Based on the given scatter diagram, as time passes, the mass should increase increasingly and thus model (B) is more appropriate.

 (a) Let be the mass of the seat, in kg.